Faced with looting, neighbors arm each other vigilante-style in Panama City suburb

 In Callaway it took one man with a stockpile of weapons, a love for his neighbors and a vigilante earnestness so strong that it landed him — not the looters — on the wrong side of the law.

-In this Panama City suburb of about 15,000, the tight-knit neighbors and battalion of shotguns have kept looters at bay during an uptick in crimes of opportunity across Bay County.
+In this Panama City suburb of about 15,000, the tight-knit neighbors and their array of shotguns have kept looters at bay during an uptick in crimes of opportunity across Bay County.
 On Fox Avenue, credit goes to Carl Kuhn, the self-titled protector of the street.

 Their trailer is now a soggy pile of shredded insulation, crumpled siding and 15 years of memories.